lisitsyn/tapkee/README.md

 Please note that if you don't use Eigen3 in your project there is no need to define that variable, Eigen3 will be included by Tapkee in this case.

-If you are able to use LGPLv3 license you could define the following variables:
+If you are able to use less restrictive licenses (such as GPLv3 and LGPLv3) you could define the following variables:

-- `TAPKEE_USE_LGPL_COVERTREE` to use Covertree code.
+- `TAPKEE_USE_LGPL_COVERTREE` to use Covertree code by John Langford.
+- `TAPKEE_USE_GPL_TSNE` to use Barnes-Hut-SNE code by Laurens van der Maaten.

 When compiling your software that includes Tapkee be sure Eigen3 headers are in include path and your code is linked against ARPACK library (-larpack key for g++ and clang++).

 For an example of integration you may check
 [Tapkee adapter in Shogun](https://github.com/shogun-toolbox/shogun/blob/master/src/shogun/lib/tapkee/tapkee_shogun.cpp).

 We welcome any integration so please contact authors if you have got any questions.
 If you have